ArminJo/Arduino-BlueDisplay/README.md

 ### Version 2.2.0 - work in progress
 - Changed default serial for AVR from `USE_SIMPLE_SERIAL` to standard Arduino Serial.
 - Added ShowSensorValues example.
+- Renamed mReferenceDisplaySize to mRequestedDisplaySize and renamed related function to getRequestedDisplaySize().
+- New function `setBarThresholdDefaultColor`.
+Requires BlueDisplay app version 4.3.
+- New function `setPositiveNegativeSliders(..., aValue, aSliderDeadBand)`.
+- Renamed `setPrintf*` functions to `setWriteString*`.

 ### Version 2.1.1
 - New function `setCaptionFromStringArrayPGM()`.